CPC-Management-Website/CPC-management-system/README.md

 ### Initializing backend server

-Open a terminal in the project's root directory and then run the following commands:
+Open a new terminal in the project's root directory and then run the following commands:

 ```
 cd backend